bramses/bramses-highly-opinionated-vault-2023/README.md

 First, the the questions you should ask yourself is: what about your current vault is necessary, what you'd like to change, and where you ideally want to be after migrating.
 Keep in mind, many of the tricks and strategies used in BHOV-2023 can be inserted into existing vaults, so you might not even need to make a full move!
 If you're interested in a particular philosophy you can look at the plug-in section under it and just try and integrate those plug-ins into your vault.

-After following the traditional [installation section above](#installation), the first thing you're probably going to want to do is start migrating a few notes you already have in your old vault into the correct buckets.
+After following the traditional [installation section](#installation), the first thing you're probably going to want to do is start migrating a few notes you already have in your old vault into the correct buckets.
 Once you get a feel for that manually, try to move your outside vault workflows (Alfred, Readwise, etc) to point to BHOV-2023.
 This will help facilitate the transition without a drastic switch over as new notes will be placed into BHOV-2023 and your existing workflows will be maintained in your old vault.

 ### Settings